Visual art of the United States: New Deal art (1930s)

 Thomas Hart Benton, People of Chilmark (Figure Composition), 1920, Hirshhorn Museum and Sculpture Garden, Washington, D.C.

-When the Great Depression worsened, president Roosevelt's New Deal created several public arts programs.
+When the Great Depression worsened, President Franklin D. Roosevelt's New Deal created several public arts programs.
 The purpose of the programs was to give work to artists and decorate public buildings, usually with a national theme.
 The first of these projects, the Public Works of Art Project (PWAP), was created after successful lobbying by the unemployed artists of the Artists Union.
-The PWAP lasted less than one year, and produced nearly 15,000 works of art.
+The PWAP lasted less than one year and produced nearly 15,000 works of art.
 It was followed by the Federal Art Project of the Works Progress Administration (FAP/WPA) in 1935, which funded some of the most well-known American artists.

 The style of much of the public art commissioned by the WPA was influenced by the work of Diego Rivera and other artists of the contemporary Mexican muralism movement.
 Several separate and related movements began and developed during the Great Depression including American scene painting, Regionalism, and Social Realism.
 Thomas Hart Benton, John Steuart Curry, Grant Wood, Maxine Albro, Ben Shahn, Joseph Stella, Reginald Marsh, Isaac Soyer, Raphael Soyer, Spencer Baird Nichols and Jack Levine were some of the best-known artists.

 Not all of the artists who emerged in the years between the wars were Regionalists or Social Realists; Milton Avery's paintings, often nearly abstract, had a significant influence on several of the younger artists who would soon become known as Abstract Expressionists.
 Joseph Cornell, inspired by Surrealism, created boxed assemblages incorporating found objects and collage.